What Is Co-Washing?

 Apply Conditioner: Squeeze out a generous portion of conditioner—aim for enough to coat your hair from the roots to the tips.
 This quantity can often be as much as a golf-ball size.
 Remember, you’re cleansing, not just conditioning.

 Clarifying Shampoo: Use a clarifying shampoo every two to four weeks to remove any buildup that can occur, regardless of whether you primarily co-wash or use shampoo.
-Adjust based on how your hair feels—typically, a monthly or bi-weekly treatment is sufficient to restore brightness without over-drying.

 By integrating these steps and understanding the benefits, co-washing can significantly enhance the health and appearance of your hair, leading to a smoother styling experience and less damage over time.